The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Frobenius--stable versions of CM, rationality and GR vanishing

 Furthermore, these conditions imply that $X$ has $\bQ_p$-rational singularities. \end{lemma}

-\begin{proof} We show that \autoref{itm:eq_F_p} implies \autoref{itm:eq_Z/pn} by induction on $n$.
+\begin{proof} We show that \autoref{itm:eq_F_p} implies \autoref{forall} by induction on $n$.
 If $n = 1$, there is nothing to show, so assume that $n > 1$.
-The result then follows from the long exact sequence for higher pushforwards induced from the induction hypothesis, and the fact that $f_*(\bZ/p^n\bZ)_Y \to f_*(\bZ/p^{n - 1}\bZ)_Y$ is surjective (it is surjective on any étale cover).
+The result then follows from the long exact sequence for higher pushforwards induced from the induction hypothesis, and the fact that $\pi_*(\bZ/p^n\bZ)_Y \to \pi_*(\bZ/p^{n - 1}\bZ)_Y$ is surjective.
+Although this last fact holds in this case since $R^1\pi_*(\bF_{p,Y}) = 0$ by assumption, this surjectivity holds in fact in general for any morphism, as shown by evaluating these sheaves on an étale open.